hwchase17/testing-hosted-langserve/packages/research-assistant/README.md

-# pirate-speak
+# research-assistant

-This template converts user input into pirate speak.
+This template implements a version of
+[GPT Researcher](https://github.com/assafelovic/gpt-researcher) that you can use as a starting point for a research agent.

 ## Environment Setup

-Set the `OPENAI_API_KEY` environment variable to access the OpenAI models.
+The default template relies on ChatOpenAI and DuckDuckGo, so you will need the following environment variable:

+- `OPENAI_API_KEY`

+And to use the Tavily LLM-optimized search engine, you will need:

+- `TAVILY_API_KEY`

 ## Usage